rsnyder/juncture-template/juncture-cheat-sheet.md

 ```
 </ve-snippet>

+For more examples visit the [mermaid documentation page](https://docs.juncture-digital.org/components/mermaid-diagram-viewer).

 ### Plant Specimen Viewer

-The [plant specimen viewer](https://docs.juncture-digital.org/components/plant-specimen-viewer) is used to display one or more plant specimens obtained from JSTOR Global Plants.
+The `plant-specimen` tag is used to display one or more plant specimens obtained from JSTOR Global Plants.
 The component is a wrapper for the .ve-media viewer which is used to display the high-resolution specimen images.

 ####
 `.mcol`